Strategy Fundamentals for the Strategy Function: Developing Robust Strategies

 The Bootcamp covers the following areas:

-*NEW: Resetting strategy: Growing out of a downturn through Survive- Reset – Thrive
+Resetting strategy: Growing out of a downturn through Survive- Reset – Thrive, with an emphasis on Thriving

 Strategy, value creation and competitive advantage, and the key pieces of a strategy story